berkcapar/berk.studio/content/about.md

 📍 Living in Berlin

-🧑🏽‍💻 Looking for my next full time gig in Product Management
+🧑🏽‍💻 Working in Yara International as Product Manager

 🦸🏻 Building a SaaS AI marketing assistant